vaishnavisubash/animal-angels/README.md

 ## Acknowledgments

-- Inspired by the need to raise awareness about animal protection.
+- Inspired by the growing need to raise awareness about animal protection and animal adoption.
-- Special thanks to the open-source community for making tools available that help us build amazing projects.
+- Special thanks to the open-source community and animal welfare organizations for providing resources that help us build better projects.

 ---

 ### Contact
-If you have any questions or suggestions, feel free to reach out via GitHub issues or by emailing me at [your-email@example.com].
+If you have any questions, suggestions, or would like to collaborate, feel free to reach out via GitHub issues or by emailing me at [your-email@example.com].